 Experts say that the air on board planes is cleaner than the air in an office, but people are still hesitant to get on a plane.
 According to the International Civil Aviation Organization, the chance of contracting the virus while on a flight is “extremely low”.

 The majority of planes are equipped with what are known as HEPA filters.
 HEPA filters, which stands for High-Efficiency Particulate Air, are often used in applications that require possible contamination control.

 HEPA filters in the US are required to remove 99.97% of particles in the air that are 0.3 μm or more in diameter.
 This means that they are incredibly thorough.
 The air in their cabins (and most other airlines) is replaced “about every three minutes,” according to a JetBlue YouTube video.
 It is replaced with a combination of 50% fresh air which is brought in through the turbines and 50% HEPA-filtered air.
 Airplane cabins are designed to stimulate airflow downwards.

 Travel Trends: Hop Aboard the Train Travel Trend

-So, while air travel is safer than most people think, travellers are still opting for a change.
+So, while air travel is safer than most people think, travelers are still opting for a change.
 Train travel will see a busy year!
-Travelling internationally in 2020 was mostly impossible.
+Traveling internationally in 2020 was mostly impossible.
 It was filled with hoops to jump through and processes to complete if it was possible at all.
 This didn’t exactly put people in the holiday mood.